 - Publishing a book

-- The preprint policy of a journal prohibits the manuscript from being generally available on the web.
+- Publishing in a journal, especially if the pre-print policy of a journal prohibits the manuscript being generally available on the web.
+(A pre-print is a manuscript that has not been published in a peer-reviewed journal.)

-What forms must be submitted when requesting an embargo?
+What form must be submitted when requesting an embargo?

 One form must be submitted, in addition to the Manuscript Access Agreement Form, which must have the signatures of the student and major professor (or both co-major professors).

-- Embargo Request Form (justification required for ALL requests)
+Click here for the Embargo Request Form (justification required for ALL requests).

 When requesting an embargo, what information must be included in the justification section of the FSU Digital Repository Embargo Request Form?